SModelS/smodels/docs/manual/source/DatabaseStructure.rst

-Due to the large number of experimental results contained in the SModelS |Database|, parsing the :ref:`database folders <folderStruct>` and building the corresponding :ref:`database objects <objStruct>` may require a non-negligible cpu time.
+Due to the large number of experimental results contained in the SModelS |Database|, parsing the :ref:`database folders <folderStruct>` and building the corresponding :ref:`database objects <objStruct>` may require a non-negligible CPU time.
 In some cases this task may be the most time consuming when testing a single input file.
 Furthermore this is a static task which does not have to be repeated everytime SModelS is run.
 In order to avoid these issues, SModelS serializes the